 The most popular choices in buying diamond engagement ring designs or settings would be the classic solitaire look or the pave diamonds encrusted along the band.
 Most of the time, the center stone is raised from its band to draw attention and add dimension from other little diamonds.

 Aside from the traditional look, there are a ton of different engagement ring styles to choose from, like this stunning engagement ring in rose gold below:

 Your wedding ring, or wedding band is typically made out of either plain metal or with stones.
 For many women, they tend to choose a pave style wedding band like this one below:

 Most women wear wedding bands that have small diamonds.
 During my time at Kay's, I'd say that probably 85% of wedding ring sets are white gold.

 Wedding bands were most often made of gold, but are now found in alternative metals.
-On average, most men prefer a tungsten wedding band to a gold wedding band.
+On average, most men prefer a tungsten wedding band to a gold wedding band, while others prefer wearing comfortable silicone wedding rings.
 Alternative wedding bands are usually made of titanium, tungsten carbide, or stainless steel.

-Less common alternative wedding bands might be ceramic, palladium, or cobalt.
+Less common alternative metals might be ceramic, palladium, or cobalt rings.

-Ultimately, the style is up to personal preference.
+Ultimately, the ring setting and style is up to personal preference.
 However, most people choose an engagement ring with a matching wedding ring.
-You may buy your engagement ring by itself or you might decide to purchase a bridal set that comes with a wedding band.
+You may buy your engagement ring by itself or you might decide to purchase a bridal set that comes with a sapphire wedding band.